-We spoke with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider look at how to manage an effective BBS program and avoid pencil whipping.
+We spoke with industry professionals Joseph Braun, EHS Manager at Ferrara Candy Company; John Peoples, Global EHS Manager at Huntsman Corporation; and Chad Rasmussen, EHS Manager at Cardinal Health to get an insider view on how to manage an effective BBS program and, critically, how to detect and prevent pencil whipping before it undermines your safety data and your safety culture.

 BBS Observation Card Spot Checks